sharma1981/liteExchange/README.md

 ## <a name="LowLatency">**3.
 Low latency features and how it can be improved:**

-Non-configurable low latency features are as below :
+* Non-configurable low latency features are as below :

-	- Network IO model : Using Epoll to avoid context switching costs
+	* Network IO model : Using Epoll to avoid context switching costs

-	- Memory allocations : Allocations in critical path are aligned to CPU cache line size.
+	* Memory allocations : Allocations in critical path are aligned to CPU cache line size to avoid false sharing

-	- Logger : Logger uses memory mapped file/shared memory
+	* Logger : Logger uses memory mapped file/shared memory

-	- Lockfree thread safe containers : It uses bounded SPSC lockfree.
+	* Lockfree thread safe containers : Uses bounded SPSC lockfree.
 Currently only logger uses a lock based MPMC unbounded queue.

-The project has some configurable low latency features :
+* The project has some configurable low latency features :

-	- TCP sockets : socket buffer sizes, Nagle algorithm , TCP quick ack
+	* TCP sockets : socket buffer sizes, Nagle algorithm , TCP quick ack are configurable in ini file

-	- TCP Epoll settings : Max number of events , epoll timeout
+	* TCP Epoll settings : Max number of events , epoll timeout are configurable in ini file

-	- Threads : You can pin each thread to CPU , set thread stack size and specify OS-level thread priority
+	* Threads : Pinning threads to specified CPU cores , setting thread stack size and specifying OS-level thread priority are configurable in ini file

-	- Locks : Project mostly uses spinlock.
-Its waiting strategy ( busy-wait or sleep ) is configurable in code
+	* Locks : Project mostly uses spinlock.
+Its waiting strategy ( busy-wait, sleep or yield ) is configurable in code

-However there are so many more that can be improved , some very obvious ones :
+* However there are so many more that can be improved , some very obvious ones :

-	- Object pools : Currently no pooling for FIX message or order object instances
+	* Object pools : Currently no pooling for FIX message or order object instances

-	- Memory allocations : Project could benefit from preallocating everything in critical path.
+	* Memory allocations : Project can benefit from preallocating everything in critical path.

-	- Data oriented design : Currenty order class in order books suffers from cache misses.
+	* Data oriented design : Currenty order class in order books suffers from cache misses.
 If the order class is split into core order ( price-side-symbol ) and other order data,	the matching engine would gain a lot of speed by avoiding cache misses

 ## <a name="Dependencies">**4.
 Build and runtime dependencies:**